econexpert/gnupg/README.md

-# Python script for GPG (without Python module)
-Simple Program to Use Linux GPG with Tkinter for Synchronous Encryption
+# Public-Synchronous Encryption Using GnuPG and Python

-Please note that this method requires a passphrase and should not be used for encrypting sensitive data.
+This project demonstrates two simple methods for public-synchronous encryption using GnuPG and Python with Tkinter.
+Please note that these methods require a passphrase and should not be used for encrypting sensitive data.

+## Using GPG Without Python Module

 Instructions:
-To use this program, download public-synroencryptionGPG.py and save them into a single folder.
+1. Download the public-synroencryptionGPG.py file and save it to a folder.

-To run file:
+2. To run the file, enter the following command in the terminal:

 ```
 python3 public-synroencryptionGPG.py
 ```
-Please don't user to encrypt data, you will lose your data.

-Note: it saves passphrase in settings.py file.
-Delete that file or edit.
+Note: This method saves the passphrase in the settings.py file.
+You can delete or edit this file.

-# Python script for GnuPG (Python module)
+# Using GnuPG Python Module
 Simple Program to Use GnuPG Python Module with Tkinter for Synchronous Encryption

 This program demonstrates how to use the GnuPG Python module with Tkinter for synchronous encryption.